Close Menu

 To delete the head node in a doubly linked list, follow these steps:

-pointer to the next node (head = head->next
+• Update the head pointer: Move the head pointer to the next node (head = head->next).

 How is memory managed when deleting a node in C?